 What does high cholesterol mean?

+Cholesterol is a type of blood fat.
 High levels of cholesterol in your blood can clog up your arteries – the large blood vessels that carry blood around your body.
 Over time, this can lead to serious problems.

 How does cholesterol clog up your arteries?